isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

 the scenes here.

 The simplest function we can write over the naturals is to determine whether or not the argument is equal to 0.
-For the same of simplicity, this function will return a boolean, but note that this is a bad habit in Agda.
+For the sake of simplicity, this function will return a boolean, but note that this is a bad habit in Agda.
 There are much better techniques that don't lead to *boolean blindness* that we will explore in @sec:decidability.
 This function therefore is only provided to help